-Glass-reinforced plastic
+Glass-reinforced Plastic

-At the time of her build, HMS Wilton was the largest grp hull to have been made anywhere in the world and HMS Brecon extended the state of the art even further.
-The main attributes of grp are its low magnetic signature, high shock-resistance and low maintenance costs.
+At the time of her build, H.M.S.
+Wilton was the largest GRP hull to have been made anywhere in the world and H.M.S.
+Brecon extended the state of the art even further.
+The main attributes of GRP are its low magnetic signature, high shock-resistance, and low maintenance costs.
 Set against this are the need for tight quality control of the manufacturing process and the difficulties of cutting and forming a material which cannot be welded.

-Extensive testing preceded the building of Wilton and has continued since, associated not only with the structure of the hull, decks and bulkheads, but with the joining, fastening and painting of grp and also its fire-resistance.
-The result is that, in general, the structure of the hull, decks and some bulkheads is formed of multiple layers of glassfibre cloth, bonded by polyester resin.
-Some non-loadbearing bulkheads are formed of a grp-balsa sandwich.
-Machinery and equipment seatings may be grp, aluminium or stainless steels, depending on the complexity of the structure, ease of access, etc.
+Extensive testing preceded the building of Wilton and has continued since, associated not only with the structure of the hull, decks, and bulkheads, but also with the joining, fastening, and painting of GRP and its fire-resistance.
+The result is that, in general, the structure of the hull, decks, and some bulkheads is formed to multiple layers of glassfibre cloth, bonded by polyester resin.
+Some non-loadbearing bulkheads are formed of a GRP-balsa sandwich.
+Machinery and equipment seatings may be GRP, aluminium, or stainless steels, depending on the complexity of the structure, ease of access, etc.

-Diesel engines with low magnetic signatures
+Diesel Engines with low Magnetic Signatures

-The Deltic engine was chosen for both main propulsion and as the auxiliary diesel engine which produces hydraulic power for slow-speed drive or electric power for minesweeping pulses.
-The compact nature of the nine-cylinder version of this engine offered the best prospects for component replacements of such things as crankshafts, pistons and liners with less magnetic substitutes.
+The Deltic engine was chosen both for main propulsion and as the auxiliary diesel engine which produces hydraulic power for slow-speed drive or electric power for minesweeping pulses.
+The compact nature of the nine-cylinder version of this engine offered the best prospects for component replacements of such things as crankshafts, pistons, and liners with less magnetic substitutes.
 Extensive development running of these engines was carried out at the Admiralty Engineering Laboratories at West Drayton.
-This also covered such aspects as engine controls, starting, silencers, exhaust gas scrubbers, deckcooling panels and special mine-sweeping pulsing gear.
+This also covered such aspects as engine controls, starting, silencers, exhaust gas scrubbers, deck-cooling panels, and special mine-sweeping pulsing gear.

 Ship's power generation is by means of the FD 12 engine.
 Again this engine presented certain attractive features amongst which were its ability to accept a close-coupled single-bearing generator and its aluminium crankcase.
-A similar programme of substitution of crankshafts, connecting rods, cylinder liners and pistons was carried out at West Drayton as well as an unsuccessful attempt at cylinder head substitution.
-A satisfactory magnetic signature which could be handled by equipment and compartment coils was finally achieved by a progressive substitution of ferrous fastenings, flexible hoses and miscellaneous equipment such as jubilee clips, brackets and mounting feet.
+A similar programme of substitution of crankshafts, connecting rods, cylinder liners, and pistons was carried out at West Drayton as well as an unsuccessful attempt at cylinder head substitution.
+A satisfactory magnetic signature that could be handled by equipment and compartment coils was finally achieved by a progressive substitution of ferrous fastenings, flexible hoses, and miscellaneous equipment such as jubilee clips, brackets, and mounting feet.